MarkoPaul0/WireBait/README.md

 [WireBait on Github](https://github.com/MarkoPaul0/WireBait)
 ## Requirements
   * You have a Lua interpreter 5.3
-  * You have a Lua debugger.
-(I like [ZeroBrane Studio](https://studio.zerobrane.com/)) Note that WireBait does not interact at all with Wireshark, so the Lua version displayed under *Wireshark > Help > About Wireshark* has nothing to to do with this.
+  * You have a Lua debugger (I like [ZeroBrane Studio](https://studio.zerobrane.com/))
+  * You have a dissector and a pcap file to test it

+Note that WireBait does not interact at all with Wireshark, so the Lua version displayed under *Wireshark > Help > About Wireshark* has nothing to to do with this.

 ## Quick start
 Getting started takes less than a minute: